Skip to main content

 Despite its common association with male physiology, testosterone plays a vital role in female health, contributing to energy, mood, muscle maintenance, and sexual well-being.
 When administered to women, typically as Testosterone Cypionate via subcutaneous injection, the dosages are significantly lower than those used for men.
 A common protocol involves 10 ∞ 20 units (0.1 ∞ 0.2 ml) weekly.

-The influence of exogenous testosterone on in women is generally considered minimal at these physiological replacement doses.
+The influence of exogenous testosterone on thyroid function in women is generally considered minimal at these physiological replacement doses.
 However, supraphysiological doses, such as those used in anabolic steroid contexts, could potentially alter thyroid hormone binding globulin levels, thereby affecting total thyroid hormone concentrations.
 The goal with female testosterone administration is to restore levels within a healthy physiological range, which supports overall metabolic health without directly disrupting the HPT axis.

 Progesterone Administration